 What is Glaucoma?

-Glaucoma is a group of eye diseases that cause deterioration of the optic nerve with associated loss of visual function.
+Glaucoma is a group of eye diseases that cause optic nerve damage due to excessive eye pressure with associated loss of visual function.

 The optic nerve carries visual information from the eye to the brain, much like the cable from a computer screen to the computer.